NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

    the project repository!
 Because we never staged them before our last commit.

 When you run a python program the interpreter compiles your scripts to bytecode and stores them in a cache, making your scripts run a little faster.
 This is a simplification, but you as a user can for the most part ignore this new folder.
 If you change or delete your scripts they will be recompiled and reappear in this folder.
+Created when you use an import.

 9. [git] Stage *both files* and commit all new changes in one commit (`git commit -m "Refactor scripts to use new module"`)